-Mother of school bus crash victim speaks
+Mom of school bus crash victim: 'He was my only child'

 - His mother had been home with him for four months after a 5-year prison sentence

-(CNN)Diamond Brown waited and waited for her 6-year-old son to be removed from the mangled school bus in Chattanooga, Tennessee.
+Chattanooga, Tennessee (CNN)Diamond Brown waited and waited for her 6-year-old son to be removed from the mangled school bus in Chattanooga, Tennessee.

 She knew D'Myunn had to be sitting in the front seat when the bus swerved off Talley Road, hit a tree and a utility pole, and flipped over.